Trump lashes out over foundation shutdown

-President Donald Trump is lashing out at New York Democrats over their efforts to shut down his charitable foundation.
+President Donald Trump lashed out Wednesday at New York Democrats over their efforts to shut down his charitable foundation.

 New York Attorney General Barbara Underwood announced Tuesday that the foundation would dissolve while it fights a state lawsuit accusing it of illegally operating like an extension of Trump's businesses and political campaign.

-Trump said Underwood "does little else but rant, rave & politic against me."
+Trump tweeted that Underwood "does little else but rant, rave & politic against me."
+He called former state Attorney General Eric Schneiderman a "sleazebag," and he complained that the state's attorney general-elect, Letitia James, "openly campaigned on a GET TRUMP agenda."

 Premium content for only $0.99